 The Committee of Enquiry Panel shall then consider whether the case has been substantiated.
 The burden of proof (duty of proving the allegation) shall rest on the University.
 The standard of proof should be on the “balance of probabilities”; a fact will be established if it is more likely than not to have happened.

 If the Panel finds that the case has been substantiated, the parties shall be allowed to make representations as to outcome and to present any mitigating circumstances to the Committee, before the Panel decides upon an appropriate penalty or outcome.

 11. Outcomes Available to the Committee of Enquiry

 The Committee Panel shall not normally be informed, before reaching its decision on the allegations/concerns under consideration, of any evidence of previously substantiated findings relating to the student’s fitness to practise.
 The Panel should be so informed before determining the penalty or outcome.
 However evidence of previously substantiated findings relating to the student’s fitness to practise may be disclosed prior to the Panel determining whether the student is unfit to practise, where such evidence rebuts a claim of previous good character made by the student.

 The substantiation of an allegation that a student is Unfit to Practise throws serious doubt upon a student's fitness for professional practice.
-The Committee of Enquiry should, therefore, take with the utmost seriousness the recommendation of the College as to whether, in its view, a student can continue to study for the degree programme and subsequently qualify for the profession to which he/she aspires.
+The Committee of Enquiry should, therefore, take with the utmost seriousness the recommendation of the Case Officer and/or Faculty/School Panel as to whether, in its view, a student can continue to study for the degree programme and subsequently qualify for the profession to which they aspire.